Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Is Mailforge's product as good as ColdRelay's?

 For the infrastructure fundamentals (dedicated mailboxes, dedicated IPs, DNS configuration, warmup), they're substantially similar.
-The differentiators are pricing transparency, guarantee terms, monitoring cadence, and a few specific features.
+The differentiators are pricing transparency, guarantee terms, monitoring cadence, the published tenant isolation model, and a few specific features.
 Neither is obviously "better" — they're optimized for slightly different buyers.

 Why is Mailforge's blog so much bigger?